Gamification & More

 Weight copying — where a node mimics or mirrors another node's scores or behavior — is a common attack in decentralized reputation or consensus systems.
 In Hypertensor, this is mitigated through several systemic safeguards:

-Staking Does Not Equal Participation
+Staking Does Not Equal Participation (nodes must be nodes)

 Unlike traditional blockchain designs, staking and registering on-chain doesn't automatically make an entity a recognized node in the subnet.
 Like traditional blockchains, other nodes must recognize you, and you must perform tasks to be a node in the subnet.